Dukes County Registry of Deeds

 An estate of homestead is a type of protection for a person’s principal residence.
 Even if you don’t declare a homestead exemption with the Registry of Deeds, you’ll still benefit from an automatic homestead protection of one hundred and twenty-five thousand dollars ($125,000).

 While this automatic protection may be sufficient to protect a deposit made upon your estate, it’s not likely enough coverage to protect the full value of your home.
-To protect the value of your property up to five hundred thousand dollars ($500,000) per residence, per family, you must file a document called a “Declaration of Homestead”.
+To protect the value of your property up to one million dollars ($1,000,000) per residence, per family, you must file a document called a “Declaration of Homestead”.
 You can file this form at the Registry of Deeds in the county or district where your property is located, referencing the title/deed to the property.

 Who can file a Homestead protection?